 Much has been said regarding The Church of Jesus Christ of Latter-day Saints and their stance towards same-sex marriage and individuals who experience same-sex attraction.
-Frequently quotes from Church leadership decades ago are dug up to prove the church is full of bigoted, intolerant individuals who are out of touch with the trends of society.
+Frequently quotes from Church leadership decades ago are dug up to prove the church is full of bigoted, intolerant individuals who are out of touch with society.

-13 Mormon Quotes About Gays
+13 Latter-day Saint Quotes About Gays

 1. “Even though individuals do not choose to have such attractions, they do choose how to respond to them.
 With love and understanding, the Church reaches out to all God’s children, including our gay and lesbian brothers and sisters.”
 Same-Sex Attraction.

 2. “People inquire about our position on those who consider themselves so-called gays and lesbians.
 My response is that we love them as sons and daughters of God.” – Gordon B. Hinckley

 3. “The Church of Jesus Christ of Latter-day Saints acknowledges that same-sex attraction is a sensitive issue which requires kindness, compassion, and understanding.” – Same-Sex Attraction

 4. “As a church, nobody should be more loving and compassionate.
 Let us be at the forefront in terms of expressing love, compassion, and outreach.
 Let’s not have families exclude or be disrespectful of those who choose a different lifestyle as a result of their feelings about their own gender.” – Quentin L. Cook

 5. “We of The Church of Jesus Christ of Latter-day Saints reach out with understanding and respect for individuals who are attracted to those of the same gender.
 We realize there may be great loneliness in their lives but there must also be recognition of what is right before the Lord.” – First Presidency Letter